Introduction of "CDCC Pilot Scheme" and

 • The Government will launch a series of promotion activities to encourage eligible citizens to participate

-• Family Doctor can directly invite eligible individuals to enrol in the later stage
+• Family Doctors who support participant enrolment at their clinics can directly invite eligible individuals to enrol.

 • Upon enrolment in the Scheme, in addition to receiving a fixed Government subsidy, Family Doctor can determine the co-payment fee for each subsidised consultation in the Treatment Phase